Catamo/design-patterns-notes/DesignPatterns/Patterns/ObserverPattern/README.md

-﻿# Observer pattern
+﻿# Observer Pattern

-Define a family of algorithms, encapsulate each one, and make them interchangeable.
-It lets the algorithm vary independently from clients that use it
+Is a software design pattern in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.

 ## When to use the Observer Pattern